RBC Bearings (RBC) Long-Term Deferred Tax (2016 - 2023)

 - Bearings' Long-Term Deferred Tax rose 452.05% to $76.3 million in Q2 2023 from the same period last year, while for Apr 2023 it was $76.3 million, marking a year-over-year increase of 452.05%.
 This contributed to the annual value of $76.3 million for FY2023, which is 452.05% up from last year.

-- As of Q2 2023, Bearings' Long-Term Deferred Tax stood at $76.3 million, which was up 452.05% from $73.0 million recorded in Q2 2022.
+- Bearings' Long-Term Deferred Tax amounted to $76.3 million in Q2 2023, which was up 452.05% from $73.0 million recorded in Q2 2022.

-- Over the past 5 years, Bearings' Long-Term Deferred Tax peaked at $76.3 million during Q2 2023, and registered a low of $48.7 million during Q2 2021.
+- In the past 5 years, Bearings' Long-Term Deferred Tax registered a high of $76.3 million during Q2 2023, and its lowest value of $48.7 million during Q2 2021.

-- In the last 3 years, Bearings' Long-Term Deferred Tax had a median value of $73.0 million in 2022 and averaged $66.0 million.
+- Over the past 3 years, Bearings' median Long-Term Deferred Tax value was $73.0 million (recorded in 2022), while the average stood at $66.0 million.

 - Per our database at Business Quant, Bearings' Long-Term Deferred Tax skyrocketed by 4986.35% in 2022 and then soared by 452.05% in 2023.